yaron16ll/TasteBase/README.md

 Welcome to TasteBase, your personalized recipe library where culinary

-enthusiasts and home cooks can explore, share, and meticulously organize
+enthusiasts and home cooks can explore and meticulously organize

 their favorite dishes.
 TasteBase is a comprehensive database of user

 -generated recipes, offering you the ultimate platform to build and maintain

 your own collection of culinary delights.

+Using firebase realtime-database and firebase storage

 # Login